ahmerb/typescript-sequelize-article/article.md

 - `Sequelize.BelongsToSetAssociationMixin<RoleInstance, RoleId>` is a generic type that takes some `ModelInstance` interface and the type of the primary key of that model.
 It produces a type for the corresponding `setRole` function.
 - `Sequelize.BelongsToCreateAssociationMixin<RoleAttributes>` is a generic type that takes some `ModelAttributes` interface and produces a type for the corresponding `createRole` function.

-You'll need to add a set of mixin functions for every single association you create, on both the models involved in the association.
-Each type of association you define, i.e. `BelongsTo`, `BelongsToMany`, `HasOne` or `HasMany`, instruct Sequelize to add different functions to the model instances.
+Now this is where it starts to get crazy.
+You'll need to add a set of mixin functions for every single association you create and on both the models involved in the association.
+Each type of association you define, i.e. `BelongsTo`, `BelongsToMany`, `HasOne` or `HasMany`, instructs Sequelize to add different functions to the model instances.
 You'll have to manually add type declarations for every association on every model.
 Yep.
+Every single one.

 I'm about to show you the new instance interfaces for our schema.
 Please don't be scared.
-Rumour has it I showed these to a colleague and they were so terrified of ever having to write them they quit web development all together and ran away to Latvia to become a swimming instructor (honestly, true story).
+Rumour has it I showed these to a colleague and they were so terrified of ever having to write them that they quit web development all together and ran away to Latvia to become a swimming instructor (honestly, true story).
 But, don't go!
 Luckily, we at Vivacity Labs like to automate things so we've written a script [here][associations_script] that will generate them for you.
-More over, once I show you lovely pictures of just how amazing getting all this type inference is when you're writing api routes, it'll all be worth it.
+More over, once I show you some lovely pictures of just how amazing getting all this type inference is when you're writing api routes, it'll all be worth it.
 Anyway, here they are.

 ```typescript
 export interface CommentInstance extends Sequelize.Instance<CommentAttributes>, CommentAttributes {